Vaping CBD Oil vs. Smoking CBD Flower – Which Should I Pick?

-Smoking CBD flower may expose you to carcinogenic compounds which may affect your respiratory system
+Smoking CBD flowers may expose you to carcinogenic compounds, which may affect your respiratory system.

 If you already suffer from respiratory complications, you should avoid inhaling smoke at all costs.
 This is especially important in the wake of the coronavirus pandemic, a viral disease that’s said to affect the respiratory system.

-Apart from affecting your health, the smoke from your CBD flower may be very strong and may linger in your room or on your clothes.
-Obviously, this is bad news if you want to keep your CBD use under ‘wraps’.
+Apart from affecting your health, the smoke from your CBD flower may be robust and may linger in your room or on your clothes.
+Obviously, this is bad news if you want to keep your CBD use under ‘wraps.’

 Vaping CBD vape juice helps protect you from the adverse effects of inhaled smoke as well as from the unpleasant smell that combusted CBD flower is likely to leave behind.